 Rose petals are also edible – you can add them fresh to a salad, chop them and put them in honey to be used as a spread (popular in Greece), candy them, add them as a garnish on dessert, or any number of other creative uses.

 What has more Vitamin C than oranges and tastes like a tangy apricot?
 Rose hips, aka the fruit of the rose plant.
 (Rose hips are technically a “false fruit,” but still…)

 Each variety of rose produces different sizes, colors, and flavors of hips (see below for the best varieties).
 The ones we grow ripen red or orange.
 We pick them, cut them in half, remove the seeds, and then use the hips in tea, jams, puddings, sauces and more.
 They truly are delicious in these applications, with a flavor most proximate to their close relative, the apricot.

 Not all roses are created equally edible, however, since they’ve largely been bred/hybridized for ornamental purposes.
 The older varieties are often quite good since they were used/bred for food production as well as ornamental qualities.
 The best varieties offer both great flower fragrance AND large, tasty hips.

-The two best edible rose varieties that we know of are:
+The two best edible roses that we know of are: